ICC Alaska

 • Monitor, evaluate and report on the impact of the Alaskan Inuit Arctic Strategy.

-• Engage with organizational partners as directed and coordinate with similar programs/ activities occurring in Alaskan Inuit regions.
+• Engage with organizational partners as directed and coordinate with similar programs/ activities occurring in Inuit regions.

 • Work with the Executive Director and other senior staff to research and develop proposals for related projects and activities within the scope of the position’s responsibilities.